 Still, Walington’s grandma turned his mom in and he ended up in foster care at age 6.

-Over the next month, KERA’s One Crisis Away series The Price Of Prison will chronicle the costs for inmates behind bars, for the families left behind and for society as a whole.
+KERA’s One Crisis Away series The Price Of Prison chronicles the costs for inmates behind bars, for the families left behind and for society as a whole.

 » View accompanying educational resources to further learn about incarceration’s toll.